StabaresM/Brainrot-Translator-Chatbot-Minihack-Project/README.md

 There are 2 branches: the main branch (this one) with a C++ text-based interface, and a GraphicsInterface branch using JavaScript.
 To access our graphic interface, simply switch branches; or, go to this link: https://brainrot-translator-chatbot-minihack.onrender.com/

 **Usage/implementation:**
-  * The code base can be set up with the following steps:
+  * The code base can be set up with the following steps.
+  * Here's a link to a video demo: https://youtu.be/7UeZnI_pXbc
   * Open the lasest version of the proper branch (main or GraphicInterface) in GitHub Codespaces (or another IDE)
   * Get submodule (only for the first time):
    * Enter into the terminal: